Your one stop shop for aircraft design & composite technology, manufacturing & certification.

 With our knowledge in the field of aeronautical engineering and our experience in aircraft manufacturing, our specialists support your projects in aircraft design and composite technology, aerodynamics, lightweight design and certification.

 Kasaero prepared the certification program for the new certification of the South African JS1 with the EASA in cooperation with the test pilot and certification specialist Sören Pedersen.
-A team of up to 7 Kasaero specialist supported Jonker Sailplanes and M&D Flugzeugbau subsequently in the the realisation of the certification program.
-The JS1 revelation is now conforming to the latest revision of the certification specification CS-22 and consequently also to the latest safety requirements.
-The JS1 is currently flying in all international competitions in the 18m class and with 21m span also in the open calls and it is very successful.
-As the first sailplane at all, the JS1 Revelation is now available fully type-certified with a jet sustainer engine as a fly-home solution.
+A team of up to 7 Kasaero specialists supported Jonker Sailplanes and M&D Flugzeugbau subsequently in the realisation of the certification program.
+The JS1 Revelation is now conforming to the latest revision of the certification specification CS-22 and consequently to the latest safety requirements.
+The JS1 is currently flying very successfully in all international competitions in the 18m class and with 21m span also in the open class.
+As the first sailplane ever, the JS1 Revelation is now available fully type-certified with a jet sustainer engine as a fly-home solution.
 The engine is the also EASA type-certified MDTJ-42 jet turbine from M&D Flugzeugbau.

 The new Dornier Seawings GmbH connects the legacy of the legendary Dornier-Werke and their many years of experience in aircraft design, development and production with new technologies and systems in the amphibious aircraft "Dornier Seastar CD2".

 At the time of its initial certification in 1991, the Seastar was the biggest composite aircraft in series production, produced in classical wet lay-up, a technology which requires great knowledge and experience.
 Since the relaunch of the project in early 2014, up to 4 Kasaero specialists support Dornier Seawings with our comprehensive knowledge in aircraft design and mold design, composite technology and production technology.